Alienware launches first AMD gaming laptop in over a decade

 The machine has Alienware Cryo-Tech cooling technology focused on performance using load-balanced copper heat pipes and liquid-crystal polymer fans.

-It also features the ultra-low profile truly mechanical keyboard co-developed by Cherry with a 15 million keystroke lifecycle, 1.8 millimeters of
+It also features the ultra-low profile truly mechanical keyboard co-developed by Cherry with a 15 million keystroke lifecycle, 1.8 millimeters of total key travel, N-key rollover technology, and per-key AlienFX customizable lighting.

 Every configuration includes Killer Wi-Fi 6 AX1650 wireless, an HDMI 2.1 port for 4K/120Hz native experiences with external displays as well as a 2.5Gbps Ethernet port, 2x USB 3.2 Gen 1 ports, 1x USB 3.2 Gen 2 port, and one USB 3.2 Gen 2 Type-C port for maximum connectivity be wired or wireless.